-Much like other Candian alcohol serving programs, all people involved in selling alcohol to the public, from servers to bartenders as well as managers and licence holders, are required to be SIR certified.
+Much like other Candian alcohol serving programs, all people involved in selling alcohol to the public, from servers to bartenders as well as managers and licence holders, must be SIR certified.

 Special Events Certification

 For special events, there is also a “junior” version of the Serving It Right certificate for staff at events requiring a Special Events Permit.
 The event’s size determines who needs to be certified and who needs a full SIR certification or a Special Events Certification.

 Getting a Special Events Certification is similar to getting a SIR certification, but the training and the exam are shorter.
 You can find information on who needs certification and how to take the exam here.

 Can You Use Serving It Right in Other Provinces?

 Currently, the BC Serving It Right is only valid in British Columbia.
 You must take their exams if you plan to work in Alberta or Ontario.
 The good news is that all these programs are quite similar, and the training and exam are fully online.
 The costs for taking these exams are also roughly the same.